Shortline Modelers

 Ben Brown’s “O” Scale Magnetic Brake Hoses

-Editors Note: This article is provided, with permission by Matthew Forsyth.
-Matthew is a professional model builder, owner of Forsyth Rail Services and specializes in O scale and Proto48.
-Please visit his web site at mattforsyth.com for more of his work and full contact information.
+Editor’s Note: This article is provided with permission by Matthew Forsyth.
+Matthew is a professional model builder and the owner of Forsyth Rail Services, specializing in O scale and Proto 48.
+Please visit his website at mattforsyth.com for more of his work and complete contact information.

 I had the great pleasure of spending an evening with the Maestro, Ben Brown, during the 2008 O Scale National, when it was held in Worcester, MA.
 Ben had been working on a system to prototypically replicate the brake hoses on “O” scale freight cars.
 And not just replicate them in appearance, but also in operation.